RadMageIRL/DQIV_PSX_TOOLS/README.md

 ### A note on how this has been described

 A third-party project has characterised the contribution here as the discovery of the Font 1 atlas.
+That's a significant understatement and their understanding of the Font 1 atlas is flawed.

 The copying is not the problem.
 I published this under MIT so that people could copy it.
 The problem is that the one thing MIT asks for in exchange is the one